AHS Foundation

 School

-With generous help of AAPKI Foundation of Sweden, we supported Village school by building 4 wooden log cabins.
+AAPKI Foundation Sweden, supported us for Village school by providing 4 wooden log cabins.
 Noon Bagla school children were the first to get shelter from climate changes.
 We are thankful to AAPKI Foundation and Dr. Zahra for the support.
-AHS Foundation picked a young boy SAAD who just completed his college and was eligible to join private health education institution in Muzaffarabad.
-We support him for a 2 years Pharmacy Course.
-After that he will be a big help in the area.

 Hygiene Kits

-We provided and demonstrated the use of the personal hygienic items to the school children and our patients.
+Personal hygiene kits provided and demonstrated to the school children and our patients.
 Personal Hygiene Kits were distributed among our visiting patients and the school children

 Rehabilitation